+- Baseline:

-- Baseline: - Assembly areas in the base building program (e.g., auditoriums, atria, jury assembly rooms) are designed to allow for manageable public access for after-hours use.
+- Assembly areas in the base building program (e.g., auditoriums, atria, jury assembly rooms) are designed to allow for manageable public access for afterhours use.

-- Upon project opening, at least one interior building assembly area that holds likely potential for occasional public use is cataloged in the property manager's office and made available for public use. - Tier 1 High Performance (★): - o Meets Baseline Requirements AND: - Assembly areas within the base building program are positioned in relation to public entries and other building amenities so as to enhance their visibility and utility and to encourage public interest in their use. - Tier 2 High Performance (★★): - Meets Tier 1 High Performance Requirements AND: - Assembly areas for appropriate public use include at least one contiguous space that provides a minimum of 2,000 SF. - Upon project opening, GSA has approved a permit (GSA Form 3453) for public use of an interior space. - Tier 3 High Performance (★★★): - Meets Tier 2 High Performance Requirements AND: - Design provides interior spaces or other permanent structures that will be leased for long-term private commercial or other mixed use.
+- Tier 1 High Performance (★):

+- o Meets Baseline Requirements AND:

+- Assembly areas within the base building program are positioned in relation to public entries and other building amenities so as to enhance their

+- visibility and utility and to encourage public interest in their use. - Tier 2 High Performance (★★): - Meets Tier 1 High Performance Requirements AND: - Assembly areas for appropriate public use include at least one contiguous space that provides a minimum of 2,000 SF. - Tier 3 High Performance (★★★): - Meets Tier 2 High Performance Requirements AND: - Design provides interior spaces or other permanent structures that will be leased for long-term private commercial or other mixed use.